frelon/suse-elemental/docs/configuration-directory.md

     └── configure-network.sh
 ```

 > **NOTE:** If available, the default network is setup before the `configure-network.sh` runs.
-This ensures that the script is able to retrieve relevant configurations over the network if needed.
+This ensures that the script is able to retrieve relevant configurations also from remote locations.

 > **IMPORTANT:** The `configure-network.sh` script will run in a restricted environment.
 To apply the desired network state, you **must** provide your configurations through a set of helper tools available to the `configure-network.sh` script during execution.
 For a complete list of the avaiable tools, see the [Helper tools](#helper-tools) section.

 #### Helper tools